 Gets or sets the value that defines how features are filtered from the display.

-Gets or sets the FeatureTable associated with this layer.
+Gets or sets the FeatureTable whose features are drawn on the map by this layer.

 Gets or sets the properties that allow a feature layer to be floor-aware.